gregr/ina/nscheme/README.md

   * rollback with generalization

 ### compiling/evaluating guest programs (program execution states as data)
-* stage.scm syntax error checking that covers all corner cases and contains failure
+* parse.scm syntax error checking that covers all corner cases and contains failure
   * could implement with reset/tag and shift/tag so that errors are catchable
   * could also embed errors within a result, providing more context for better feedback
 * small-step evaluation (of AST) with transparent values